ioccc-src/winner/2001/anonymous/README.md

 ```

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed both the
-supplementary program and the program itself (but for the program itself see
+supplementary program and the program itself (both of which segfaulted and once
-[bugs.md](/bugs.md), both of which segfaulted.
+that was fixed only the binary was modified; it was not run but according to the
+author's remarks it should be executed).
 He managed to do this with linux
 but it will not work with macOS (see [bugs.md](/bugs.md) for why this is); this
 is not a bug but a feature inherent in what it does.